motheen-b/prem-elec-website/README.md

-# The Liquidation Group - E-commerce Platform
+# The Liquidation Group - Inventory Showcase Platform

-A modern, responsive e-commerce website for The Liquidation Group, specializing in wholesale liquidation electronics.
-This platform showcases our inventory of Amazon liquidation products, customer returns, refurbished items, and bulk electronics from major retailers.
+A modern, responsive inventory showcase website for The Liquidation Group, specializing in wholesale liquidation electronics.
+This platform displays our inventory of Amazon liquidation products, customer returns, refurbished items, and bulk electronics from major retailers.
+All purchases are made through direct contact and in-person transactions via cash, e-transfer, or wire transfer to protect against chargeback fraud and ensure secure, legitimate transactions.

 ## 🎯 About The Project